 Commuter Rail - MARC & VRE

 The Washington, DC area has two commuter rail services: VRE - Virginia Railway Express and MARC - Maryland Area Regional Commuter.
 The combined average weekday ridership approaches 60,000 passengers; about 40,000 each day for MARC and about 20,000 each day for VRE.

-VRE provides service between Union Station in Washington, DC and stations in Virginia, along two lines, the Manassas Line and the Fredericksburg Line.
+VRE operates Monday through Friday between Union Station in Washington, DC and stations in Virginia, along two lines, the Manassas Line and the Fredericksburg Line.
 VRE is a joint project of the Northern Virginia Transportation Commission (NVTC) and the Potomac and Rappahannock Transportation Commission (PRTC).
 More information at vre.org.

 MARC provides service between Union Station in Washington, DC and stations in Maryland, along three lines, the Penn, Camden, and Brunswick lines.
 All three lines operate Monday through Friday, the Penn Line also provides service on weekends.
 MARC is operated by the Maryland Transit Administration (MTA), a division of the Maryland Department of Transportation.
 In addition to MARC, MTA also operates local bus, commuter bus, light rail, and subway services in Maryland.
 More information at mta.maryland.gov/marc-train.

 SmartBenefits® and Commuter Rail